apache/nuttx/drivers/eeprom/README.txt

     int losetup(FAR const char *devname, FAR const char *filename, uint16_t sectsize, off_t offset, bool readonly);

-  Give a file or character devices at 'filename', losetup will create the block device 'devname' using a bogus sector size of sectsize.  'offset' is normally zero but can be used to provide an offset into the EEPROM where the block driver data starts;  The EEPROM block driver can also be read- only.
+  Given a file or character devices at 'filename', losetup will create the block device 'devname' using a bogus sector size of sectsize.  'offset' is normally zero but can be used to provide an offset into the EEPROM where the block driver data starts;  The EEPROM block driver can also be read- only.

-  There is a corresponding function that will destory the loop device:
+  There is a corresponding function that will destroy the loop device:

     int loteardown(FAR const char *devname);